Canon 50D vs M100

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the M100 have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 50D or the Canon M100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 50D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.